TheoHLong/audio_vis/README.md

 ## Implementation notes

-- **Layer separation** – L10 drives star positions; L6 energy feeds colour/twinkle; L2 triggers rhythm pulses.
-All three layers update directly from the real-time stream.
+- **Layer separation** – L10 ridge tracks semantics, L6 ridge shows prosodic energy, and L2 ridge highlights voiceprint changes.
+All three are updated frame-by-frame from WavLM.
-- **Frozen semantic plane** – Frozen ridge/PCA artefact is optional; pipeline falls back to incremental PCA if absent.
+- **Optional projector** – You can still supply a frozen L10 projector to stabilise neuron selection; the pipeline falls back gracefully if none is provided.
-- **Lightweight updates** – Payloads cap at ~120 stars and 40 pulses; websocket pushes ~6 Hz to keep the canvas responsive.
+- **Streaming efficiency** – Layer histories are capped (≈15 s) and payloads stay small; updates go out roughly 6 Hz for smooth animation.
-- **Keyword resilience** – If Whisper weights are missing, the UI shows placeholders but continues plotting stars.
+- **Keyword resilience** – If Whisper weights are missing, the UI shows placeholders but continues plotting trajectories.

 ---